dakshnakumar/YBI-Project/README.md

 # Email Classification

-In this project Email classification ,i used kaggle dataset "https://www.kaggle.com/balaka18/email-spam-classification-dataset-csv"
+In the age of information overload, effective management of emails has become a critical challenge.
+Individuals and organizations receive a vast amount of emails daily, making it essential to automate the process of sorting and categorizing these emails for efficient handling.
+The aim of this project is to develop a robust email classification system using machine learning techniques.
+The system will analyze the content of emails and accurately categorize them into predefined classes such as spam, promotions, updates, and important communications.
+I used kaggle dataset "https://www.kaggle.com/balaka18/email-spam-classification-dataset-csv"

 **sample dataset**